 We are delighted to have been asked to talk about Employee Ownership by the Royal Society of Architects Wales and to discuss how and why many architectural practices have become Employee-Owned.

-If you are a built environment professional you can join us on Thursday 21st October at 10am-11am.
+If you are a built environment professional you can join us on Thursday 21st October at 10am-11.30am.

 Since 2014, when a revised form of Employee Ownership Trusts was introduced over 700 companies across the United Kingdom have adopted this as a mechanism of spreading ownership and planning Founders’ exits.
 In the architectural sector this includes Make Architects, BPR, Assael, Purcell, Bennetts Associates, BB Partnership, Orms, Culliman Studio, Rooflight and Alford Hall Monaghan Morris.

-Professor Paul Cantrill, our Business Adviser from the Wales Co-operative Centre, will talk about the Employee Ownership Trust, what it is and how it can be used for ownership succession.
-Employee Ownership Wales adviser Branwen Ellis will also talk through all ownership succession options before focussing on employee ownership through an employee ownership trust and the various ways this can be done.
+Professor Paul Cantrill, our Business Advisor from Social Business Wales, Part of the Social Business Wales programme from the Wales Co-operative Centre, will talk about the Employee Ownership Trust, what it is and how it can be used for ownership succession.
+Business advisor Branwen Ellis will also talk through all ownership succession options before focussing on employee ownership through an employee ownership trust and the various ways this can be done.